Bayer-Group/pybalance/README.md

 However, in many practical cases, it is not possible to control the variables of interest.
-For instance, it is unethical to conduct a randomized trial to test the effects of smoking on long-term health outcome; yet knowing the answer to this question is of extreme importance to policy makers, insurance companies and regulatory agencies.
+For instance, it is unethical to conduct a randomized trial to test the effects of smoking on long-term health outcomes; yet the answer to this question is of extreme interest to policy makers, insurance companies and regulatory agencies.
 Similarly, in social science research, when studying the impact of education on income, researchers cannot manipulate individuals' education levels while holding all other variables constant.

 In these cases, observational data can form the basis for "natural experiments" but care must be taken in interpreting these data.
-One major issue with interpreting these data is known as confounding.
+One major issue with interpreting these data is known as "confounding".

 A classic example of confounding is the association between coffee consumption and heart disease.
 Initially, a study might find a positive correlation between high